 5. Choose a Lawyer

-- With the assistance of your real estate agent, select a Nicaraguan lawyer to conduct the due diligence of the property and handle the legal aspects of the transaction.
-The lawyer will conduct a thorough investigation of the title and all pertinent information on the property, producing a report which shows that the property is in good legal standing.
+- With the assistance of your real estate agent, select a Nicaraguan lawyer to conduct the due diligence on the property and handle the legal aspects of the transaction.
+The lawyer will conduct a thorough investigation of the title and all pertinent information on the property, producing a report that shows that the property is in good legal standing.